 Not only that but there are many other standards that are used to ensure quality cables for your applications.
 As just one example, Cables Unlimited is certified under the AS9100 Standard from the Aviation, Space, and Defense (ASD) industry.
 This standard requires, “creating and maintaining a comprehensive quality system for providing safe and reliable products to the ASD industry.”

-Benefits of the certification include the endorsement by all major aerospace regulators including the Federal Aviation Administration (FAA), US Department of Defense (DoD), and National Aeronautics and Space Administration (NASA).
+Benefits of the certification include the endorsement by all major aerospace regulators including the Federal Aviation Administration (FAA), the US Department of Defense (DoD), and the National Aeronautics and Space Administration (NASA).